 Which type of backup to perform when this trigger initiates a backup.
-May be Full, Differential or Incremental.
+This can be full, differential, or incremental.

 The time of day the backup operation will occur.
-If a backup is delayed because another backup is running, the backup will run as soon as able.
+If a backup is delayed because another backup is running, the backup will run as soon as possible.

 The type of trigger - the options are listed below in the 'Trigger Details' section.

 When triggers occur at the same time, only one backup is taken, with the more thorough backup taking precedence (full over differential, differential over incremental).
 For example: given a weekly full backup trigger which occurs at 10:00 PM and a daily incremental backup trigger at the same time, the full backup will take precedence and run.
 This allows for simpler trigger creation - for example, a weekly and daily trigger which overlap rather than two weekly triggers, one for one day and the other for all other days of the week.